-Facebook’s rebrand to Meta brought gave the idea of a metaverse mainstream appeal.
-However the metaverse has been around for some time (to an extent).
+Facebook’s rebrand to Meta gave the idea of a metaverse mainstream appeal.
+However, the metaverse (or, at least, what we currently call the metaverse) has been around for some time (to an extent).

 What the Metaverse is Now

 The metaverse isn’t as elusive as you may think.
 Nor is it something that’s set to release at an undisclosed date in the future.